- Search The Registry

 - My Account

 Josephine St. Pierre was born into one of Boston's leading Black families.
 In 1858, at the age of 15, she became the wife of George Lewis Ruffin, the first Black to graduate from Harvard Law School.
 The couple's daughter Florida Ruffin became active in the community too.
-Before and during the American Civil War, Ruffin was involved in various civil rights causes, charity work, and the women's suffrage movement.
-In 1879, she established the Boston Kansas Relief Association, a charity organization that provided food and clothing to black Bostonians who were migrating to Kansas.
+Before and during the American Civil War, Ruffin was involved in various abolitionist causes, charity work, and the women's suffrage movement.
+In 1879, she established the Boston, Kansas Relief Association, a charity organization that provided food and clothing to Black Bostonians who were migrating to Kansas.

 Her philanthropic work brought her in contact with many eminent white and Black leaders, and her close friends included William Lloyd Garrison, Susan B. Anthony, Elizabeth Cady Stanton, and Booker T. Washington.
 From 1890 to 1897, Ruffin served as the editor and publisher of Woman's Era, the first newspaper published by and for Black women.
-It was used to highlight the achievements of African-American women and to champion black women's rights.
+It was used to highlight the achievements of African American women and to champion Black women's rights.

 Black Women in America: An Historical Encyclopedia